Deadly177/BIT-Culture-Festival-World-Map-Game-/README.md

 ## 🧑‍💻 Developer
 **Muhammadu Haleek **
-Student, Bachelor of Information Technology (BIT)
+Student, Bachelor of Computer Science (BIT)

 This project is based on an open-source project by **Bruno Francisco**, licensed under the MIT License.
 I have customized and modified the original project to suit the needs of the cultural festival event.